IlikeChooros/ArduinoAsyncTasks/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue on the [GitHub repository](https://github.com/IlikeChooros/ArduinoAsyncTasks).

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/IlikeChooros/ArduinoAsyncTasks/blob/main/LICENSE)